 My favorite part of drinking a cup of authentic Jamaican Chocolate Tea is the crunchy little bits of cocoa nut that settles in the bottom of the cup.
 I am not a chocolate lover by any stretch of the imagination.
 Still, there is something irresistibly decadent about sipping on a cup of steaming hot rich, creamy, chocolate tea fresh from the stove.
 Sweeten this chocolate delight with condensed milk and a dash of cinnamon, ginger or Sian’s Cooking sweet spice for a burst of added flavor.

-Jamaican chocolate is 100% natural.
+Made from ground ripe cocoa beans, Jamaican chocolate is 100% natural.
 The beans are ground and then shaped into sticks or balls.
-Outside the Caribbean you can purchase Jamaican chocolate from online retailers like Amazon or West Indian grocery stores.
+Outside the Caribbean, you can purchase Jamaican chocolate from online retailers like Amazon or West Indian grocery stores worldwide.

 Pair your Jamaican chocolate tea with a chunk of fresh hardough bread or a few ‘hard crackers’ for dipping and you will be in food heaven.

 The next time you’re craving some hot chocolate, try this concoction instead of a boring packaged mix.
-The fragrant aroma and the refreshing taste (yes, refreshing) of fresh chocolate mixed with nutmeg and vanilla will leave you wanting more.
-If you do not live in an area with a large Caribbean population chocolate sticks or balls may be hard to find.
-Substitute 2 TB of good quality 100% natural unsweetened chocolate or cocoa for similar results.
+The fragrant aroma and the refreshing taste (yes, refreshing) of fresh spiced chocolate is guaranteed to satisfy almost any chocolate craving and leave you wanting more.
+If you do not live in an area with a large Caribbean population chocolate sticks or balls may be hard to find locally.

-1 whole Jamaican chocolate ball (or 2 sticks)
+- 1 whole Jamaican chocolate ball or 2 sticks

-¼ C sweetened condensed milk
+- ¼ C sweetened condensed milk

-1 qt water
+- 1 qt water

-1 tsp cinnamon
+- 1 tsp cinnamon

-½ tsp ginger (optional)
+- ½ tsp ginger optional

-¼ tsp salt (optional)
+- ¼ tsp salt optional

-*_substitute_ 1 tsp Sian’s Cooking Sweet Spice for the cinnamon and ginger
+- *_substitute_ 1 tsp Sian’s Cooking Sweet Spice for the cinnamon and ginger

 - If making less than 4 cups of tea Grate the desired amount of chocolate onto a plate.
 Stir chocolate into boiling water.
 Add cinnamon and ginger.
 Boil over med-low heat for 10 minutes.
 Stir in milk and taste for sweetness.
 Add more milk 1 TB at a time if desired.